The 10 Best DigitalOcean Alternatives of 2020

 If you want to move away from DigitalOcean and are looking for a company that offers roughly the same products and services, Linode is a very solid alternative.
 Vultr would probably still be a better pick due to its low entry point but Linode might be the best provider right now for big businesses interested in beefy machines with top of the line hardware.

-A Few Reasons For Looking Into DigitalOcean Alternatives
+A Few Reasons to Look Into DigitalOcean Alternatives

-Another reason why you may want to stay away from DigitalOcean is customer support.
+Another reason why you may want to stay away from their customer support.
 The company’s support agents are very knowledgeable and helpful so that’s not the issue here.
-The problem is that DigitalOcean works exclusively via a ticket system.
-There’s no live chat, phone or even email support, which is a big downside.
+The problem is that it works exclusively via a ticket system.
+There’s no live chat, phone, or even email support, which is a big downside.
 Granted, the company does offer Premier support for select customers but this is a paid optional service meant for large businesses.
 In order words, it would cost you a pretty penny to get this type of customer support.